darshanz/ML-for-Cardiovascular-Disease-Diagnosis/README.md

 ## Project Overview

-This repository documents a machine learning project focused on **binary classification of cardiovascular disease (CVD)** risk using four distinct public datasets.
-The primary goal is to assess the model's robustness and generalization capability across datasets sourced from different geographical regions and patient populations.
+Comparison of performance of various ML models on **binary classification of cardiovascular disease (CVD)** using four distinct public datasets.
+The primary goal is to explore mutiple heart disease datasets and to assess perfomance of various traditional ML models on these datasets.

 ### Classification Goal